search engine optimization pay per click blog

 E.G. A website about "telephones" is well served to include words/phrases such as 'DTMF' / 'dial tone' / 'handset' / 'cords' and other such words/phases that aren't in the typical layman's "telephone vocabulary".

 Keyword-based File-naming gets tremendous mileage form Google for rankings.
-Again, it wasn't unusual to see a website with a PR of 3, out-rank a website with a PR of 4 or 5, simply because the site with lesser PR, had file names like "blue-widgets-for-dohickeys.htm" and the higher PR sites did not. {** Google likes dashes bewteen the keywords much better than underscores, as well}
+Again, it wasn't unusual to see a website with a PR of 3, out-rank a website with a PR of 4 or 5, simply because the site with lesser PR, had file names like "blue-widgets-for-dohickeys.htm" and the higher PR sites did not. {** Google likes dashes between the keywords much better than underscores, as well}

 A web page about "purple thingys" MUST have these words, and preferably (1) related term in both the <-title-> and <-description-> tags.
-Old school for sure, but careful reseach shows this is still worth its weight in platinum.
+Old school for sure, but careful research shows this is still worth its weight in platinum.

 Again - seemingly old-school, but Gbot absolutely loved pages with keyword-rich menus.